criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 While there should be no major problems running a 2.4.0 master and 2.3.4 workers, it's not recommended.
 Cribl recommends that you upgrade the master helm chart first, and then upgrade the workers (see [logstream-workergroup/README.md](/criblio/helm-charts/logstream-worker/README.md) for details).

-### IMPORTANT - Upgrade from pre 2.4.0 to 2.4.0 Helm Charts can be done ONCE
+### Idempotency of Upgrade
-Since there is a destructive action (merging the four volumes down to one), this upgrade process can only be run one time per master release.
+The upgrade operation does do a potentially destructive action in coalescing the 4 volumes to a single volume, but that operation is only happens if the single volume does not have data on it.
+Once the upgrade is performed the first time, any further upgrade operations will effectively skip that coalescence operation without causing any additional issues.

 ## Recovering from a failed upgrade